Welcome to Essex No Dig

-2024 we found it wet, slugs galore and things were slow!
+Back in 2024 we found it wet OMG!
+Slugs galore and things were slow!
 2025 Hot!
 Hot!
-Hot! and rain scarce.
+Hot! and rain no where to be seen.

 Maintance, new constructions and any repairs continue.